 The remaining mixture goes to the next separation lanes and sediment strips.
 The fine sand is filtered out of the slurry through the sediment strips and separation lanes.
 This results in a total sand recovery of up to 98%

 The remaining water, which is virtually free of sand, flows into the collection pit, after which it can be recycled.

-Sand as box bedding has many advantages for you and the cow.
-Sand provides comfort, so cows spend more time in the box.
+Sand as bedding has many advantages for you and your cows.
+Sand provides comfort, so cows spend more time in the cubicle.
 Sand provides more grip on the floor, which reduces injuries and this bedding does not support bacterial growth.
 Sand is also easy to reuse and it is an inexpensive bedding material.

 A sand separation system can be built into an existing location.
 By reusing pumps and existing pits, a large part of the installation and construction costs can be saved.
 Due to the great savings of recycling sand, a sand separation system pays for itself in most cases within 4-5 years.

 6 reasons to use sand as a bedding material

 - Reduce the sand stock and high purchase costs of sand

 - High re-use percentage of sand (85% till 98%)

 - Lower your energy consumption